 Bay State Park, one of the area’s top spots for hiking, fishing and mountain biking.
 Mark your calendars for the RiverRocks, a free outdoor festival.
 It

 spans 10 days with more than 120 activities including hot air balloon rides. (and if you have never down that - we highly recommend the experience).

-for local festivals and performances, but Knoxville was a commercial and cultural draw long before that.
-The surrounding peaks provided attractive
+festivals and performances, but Knoxville was a commercial and cultural draw long before that.
+The surrounding peaks provided attractive minerals

-minerals and timber, which lured early entrepreneurs.
+and timber, which lured early entrepreneurs.
 Today, these same resources bring visitors to Great Smoky Mountains National Park.
-Knoxville
+Knoxville is also

 You can’t miss Volunteer Landing, a one-mile promenade scattered with waterfalls and fountains, historical markers and three locally owned